lofcz/pig/README.md

 2. **Create a ruleset** — Define billing periodicity, salary rules, and invoice templates
 3. **Add extra items** — Drop receipts/invoices into the "proplatit" folder for reimbursement tracking
 4. **Generate invoices** — Review pending invoices and generate them all at once
-5. **Send emails** — Compose and send invoices to customers with attached PDFs
+5. **Send s** — Compose and send invoices to customers with attached PDFs

 ### Workflow

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐
 │  Configure      │ ──► │  Generate       │ ──► │  Send via       │
-│  Rulesets       │     │  Invoices       │     │  Email          │
+│  Rulesets       │     │  Invoices       │     │            │
 └─────────────────┘     └─────────────────┘     └─────────────────┘
         │                       │                       │
         ▼                       ▼                       ▼